nkarl/nkarl.github.io/src/content/blog/2024-09-26-nix-flakes.md

 pubDate: Sep 26 2024
 ---

-I recently encountered a problem while trying to build a Docker image for a project.
+I recently encountered a problem while building a Docker image.

 The image has a few large git dependencies which flooded the bandwidth of my home network, resulted in [an RPC error on cloning](https://stackoverflow.com/questions/38618885/error-rpc-failed-curl-transfer-closed-with-outstanding-read-data-remaining/79004075#79004075).
 It was a kind of hair-pulling frustration, because each time it takes so long to rebuild only for it to fail half way through.
 I definitely [screamed](https://youtube.com/shorts/ay_F-Y7mERk?si=B-65td2XWraizXHn) a few times.

-I reorganized the Dockerfile and moved the fragile dependencies toward the end.
-This addressed the build time problem somewhat.
+After some tinkering I reorganized the Dockerfile, which somewhat addressed the build time problem.
 At this point however, I got fatigued with Docker, so I looked into other ways to manage dependencies.
 I revisited Nix, spending about a week time on reading and poking at it repeatedly.

-I think Nix is a fascinating and deeply useful tool, so I want to use this article to document a few things I have learned about it.
+I think Nix is a fascinating and deeply useful tool.
+In this article, I document a few things I have learned about it.

 ### where to start